 Exclusions must be reported to Trust Board members (Termly Challenge Board or IMB) and Local Academy Committee as part of the Headteachers Report.
+In addition, all TVED academies export weekly attendance data to the DfE National Attendance Hub.

 The LADC quorum is three academy Trustees, with a clerk appointed by TVED.
 One member on the panel will be designated as the Chair of the meeting and, in the event of a request for external independent review by parents (see section below entitled Independent Review Panel), will represent the panel at that independent review meeting.
 The Headteacher making the exclusion cannot be a member of the panel.